joseph-flinn/site/frontend/posts/retro-failure-finishing-migrations.md

 ---
-title: "[Manager Retro] Failure - Finishing Migrations"
+title: "Failure - Finishing Migrations"
+series: "Manager Retro"
 slug: retro-failure-finishing-migrations
 published: 2024-07-01
 description: >
   Discussing my failure to prevent stop-start work on migrations

 ---

 The next failure we are going to discuss is the failure to focus on and finish migrations.
 Will Larson changed my view on migrations in _An Elegant Puzzle_.
 Migrations are the only way to manage